 The DIAGRAM Center will publish information regarding standards and best practices as they relate to creating and accessing image descriptions.
 This page is an index to that information.

-The DIAGRAM Content Model defines a data model for image description metadata.
+The Diagrammar defines a data model for image description metadata.
 It provides a structured, standard way for image description data to be modeled, including multiple different types of descriptions for each image, teacher annotations, and pointers to tactile graphic files.
-The flexibility of the DIAGRAM Content Model to hold information about a variety of image alternatives is a critical and revolutionary acknowledgment of the breadth of alternatives that new technology has made possible.
+The ability of the Diagrammar to hold information about a variety of image alternatives is a critical and revolutionary acknowledgment of the breadth of alternatives that new technology has made possible.

 The Standards Working Group at the DIAGRAM Center strives to make it easier to create, use, discover, and interact with accessible images by effectively advocating for ebook standards that support image accessibility.
 To this end, the Working Group interacts closely with standards organizations and reports on the latest recommendations in accessible image standards.